0

 In version control, the system identifies projects that are available for checkout with the modified blue folder icon, as with Project A in screenshot below.

 To check out a project, click the project in the projects folder and click Check Out Revision.
 The system verifies your access rights and confirms the project is now checked out with an on-screen message.
-If there is an error, see this article for troubleshooting help.

 Once you have checked out a project you are free to make any changes to project details, including the folder location of the project, logicnets, and resources as required.
-During this time:
+During this time the project remains checked out under your username, even if you log out of the system.

-• The user is able to view and test the project in its prior state.
+Other users are able to view and test the project in its prior state.
 None of the changes you made are visible to others until you check them in.

 When you have finished making changes, you can check in the changes or discard them by choosing one of the following options: